pointslocal/admin-docs/docs/events_imports.md

             "field": "[name of field]",
             "element": "[DOM element of field]",
-            "attribute": "[If the value is contained in an element's attribute]", "refine": [true/false, whether this represents a link to a detail page], "multiple": [true/false, whether to retain all matches], "filters": [
+            "attribute": "[If the value is contained in an element's attribute]", "refine": "[true/false, whether this represents a link to a detail page]", "multiple": "[true/false, whether to retain all matches]", "filters": [

             ]